operator-framework/community/GOVERNANCE.md

 representative of the project to the Operator Framework Steering Committee.
 This representative need not be a member of the project's Approver Committee, and will be replaced or renewed by the Committee annually.
+If only one Subproject representative is nominated, they are automatically appointed without an election.

 #### Subproject Governance Ammendments

-If a subproject wishes to update or supplement governance documents, this will require a 2/3 majority of project Approvers followed by a 2/3 majority approval from the Operator Framework steering committee.
+If a subproject wishes to update or supplement governance documents, this will require a 2/3 majority approval from the Operator Framework steering committee.
+If a subproject has additional Governance, it must be in a `GOVERNANCE.md` at the root of the repository.

 ## Steering Committee